haxurus/BDPlugins/AutomaticStatusCheduler/README.md

 ## Installation

-1. Download `HaxurusAutomaticStatusScheduler.plugin.js`.
+1. Download `AutomaticStatusScheduler.plugin.js`.
 2. Open Discord.
 3. Go to **User Settings → BetterDiscord → Plugins**.
 4. Select **Open Plugins Folder**.
-5. Copy `HaxurusAutomaticStatusScheduler.plugin.js` into that folder.
+5. Copy `AutomaticStatusScheduler.plugin.js` into that folder.
 6. Install and enable `0BDFDB.plugin.js` if requested.
-7. Enable **Haxurus Automatic Status Scheduler**.
+7. Enable **Automatic Status Scheduler**.
 8. Reload Discord if the plugin or library does not start immediately.

 ## Creating a schedule